WeblateOrg/weblate/docs/admin/checks.rst

 ``ignore-*``
     Ignores given check for a component.

-These flags are understood both in :ref:`component` settings and in translation file itself (eg. in GNU Gettext).
+These flags are understood both in :ref:`component` settings, per source string settings and in translation file itself (eg. in GNU Gettext).

 Writing own checks
 ++++++++++++++++++